Quick Links

 Operation Encompass

-Lakenham Primary School is signed up to take part and receive Operation Encompass Notifications.
+Lakenham Primary School is signed up to receive Operation Encompass Notifications.

 Norfolk Constabulary and Norfolk Children’s Services Responsibility: